Campus Life: Fall 2021 FAQs

 When can students move into spring housing?

 Who can help students move in?

 Immediate family members can assist students during move in.
-However, students are requested to limit the number of immediate family members who help.
-Families are encouraged to depart from campus after their student has finished moving into their unit.
+However, families are expected to depart from campus after their student has finished moving into their assigned housing.

 How will Chapel be delivered?

 Chapel will be online only until further notice.
 Videos will be made available according to the current Chapel schedule, and students will have one week to watch the videos through asynchronous access.
 Students will be required to interact with the video presentation by answering questions and providing reflection every 5-7 minutes to ensure engagement.

 - The first Chapel of the semester will be available on Tuesday, September 7.

 - Students are required to acquire a minimum of fifteen (15) credits to pass Chapel each semester.
 For details regarding chapel participation, please refer to section 35 of the Student Handbook.